Zao18/CaloTrack/README.md

 - **Gradle Integration**: All build tasks are handled through Gradle for consistency and automation.
 - **Version Control**: The project is managed via GitHub to track changes, enable collaboration, and maintain a history of builds.
 - **Automated Builds**: GitHub Actions automatically generates APKs and AABs for both debug and release versions.
 - **User-Friendly**: Focused on simplicity and efficiency in the user interface and interaction design.

+## API

+CaloTrack interacts with backend services via APIs and Firebase:

+Firebase Realtime Database: Stores user data, food logs, and custom foods.

+Firebase Authentication: Handles secure login and registration.

+Retrofit API Endpoints (hosted at https://api-q36hnjqyma-uc.a.run.app/):

+GET /users/{uid} → Fetch user data (including food log and custom foods)

+POST /users → Create a new user

+PUT /users/{uid} → Update user info (profile, goal weight, etc.)

+PUT /users/{uid}/clearFoodLog → Reset daily food log

+All network operations use Retrofit with callbacks (Call<T>), ensuring asynchronous requests.
+Base64-encoded images are sent for custom food items.

+Firebase Auth operations (sign-up, sign-in) are handled separately through Firebase SDK; these don’t hit the Retrofit API directly.

 ---